-§ 305-7 Expiration of license.
-[Amended at time of adoption of Code]
+§ 305-107 Expiration of license.

 Each license issued under the provisions of this bylaw shall continue in force from the date of issue until the date set forth on the license in accordance with § 305-4C of this bylaw or the 31st of December following, unless sooner revoked.